 6.5.2.
 Rinse the brain with PBS at 4 °C at least 3x for 5 min each.

 6.5.3.
-Label the .
+Label the disposable molds for cryopreserving the tissues.

 6.5.4.
-Cut out the front of the brain (start making ~5 mm sections from injection sites).
+Cut out the front of the brain using scissors and forceps (start making ~5 mm sections from injection sites).

 6.5.5.
-Transfer the brain to the cryomold with the front of the brain facing down to obtain coronal sections. ptimal cutting temperature compound (OCT).
+Transfer the brain to the cryomold with the front of the brain facing down to obtain coronal sections.
+Submerge the mold containing brain in the optimal cutting temperature compound (OCT).

 6.5.6.
-Pour liquid nitrogen into a plastic etri dish, and place the brain in the cryo-mold into the nitrogen.
+Pour liquid nitrogen into a 10mm plastic petri dish, and place the brain in the cryo-mold into the nitrogen.

-NOTE: It is important to orient the tissue to guide the sectioning of the brain.
+NOTE: It is important to orient the tissue as described in step 6.5.5 to guide the sectioning of the brain.

 6.5.7.
 When the OCT is solid white, place the frozen brain into an -80 °C freezer for storage.